Evening Shift Hours: What They Are and How to Manage Them

 12-Hour Shift Rotation

-The 12-hour shift rotation splits the day into two 12-hour blocks, usually 7 AM-7 PM and 7 PM-7 AM.
-It's the dominant model in manufacturing and healthcare: fewer handoffs, more continuity per shift, and reduced administrative overhead.
-Employees typically work three or four shifts per week, with total weekly hours landing at 36 or 48.
+The 12-hour rotation splits the day into two blocks: 7 AM to 7 PM and 7 PM to 7 AM.
+Fewer handoffs, longer continuity per shift, less administrative back-and-forth between outgoing and incoming teams.
+Workers usually cover three or four shifts a week, landing at 36 or 48 hours total.

 3-On-4-Off Schedule